-Sungrow is one of the largest solar inverter companies in China and globally, providing solar inverters for residential, commercial, and utility-scale applications.
+We are invested in one of the largest solar inverter companies in China and globally, providing solar inverters for residential, commercial, and utility-scale applications.
 It is a global leader with approximately 25% market share and benefits from growth in the renewable energy industry, helping accelerate momentum in solar.
 In addition, the company's energy storage business is promising and likely to drive growth over the medium term.
-Sungrow is also engaged in the construction of solar farms.
-This business serves as a platform for cross-selling Sungrow's key products - inverters and energy storage systems.
-Sungrow is one of the largest solar inverter companies in China and globally, providing solar inverters for residential, commercial, and utilityscale applications.
+The holding is also engaged in the construction of solar farms.
+This business serves as a platform for cross-selling the holding's key products - inverters and energy storage systems.
+We are invested in one of the largest solar inverter companies in China and globally, providing solar inverters for residential, commercial, and utilityscale applications.

-Wuxi Lead Intelligent Equipment is a leading lithiumion (Li-ion) battery equipment manufacturer covering all stages of the battery manufacturing process.
-China's top electric vehicle (EV) battery company, CATL, is a significant customer and the second largest individual shareholder of Wuxi Lead.
-The company benefits from a considerable ramp-up in CATL's capacity.
-Over the medium term, China's tier 2 battery makers are boosting capacity and will, in our view, outpace CATL.
-Wuxi Lead is diversifying its customer base and will benefit from this shift.
-Over the medium to long term, Wuxi Lead will also benefit from its close relationship with VW in addition to limited alternatives in Europe for battery equipment.
+Another holding is a leading lithium-ion (Li-ion) battery equipment manufacturer covering all stages of the battery manufacturing process.
+China's top electric vehicle (EV) battery company is a significant customer and the second largest individual shareholder.
+The company benefits from a considerable ramp-up in China's top EV battery company's capacity.
+Over the medium term, China's tier 2 battery makers are boosting capacity and will, in our view, outpace the current EV battery leader.
+Our holding is diversifying its customer base and will benefit from this shift.
+Over the medium to long term, the holding will also benefit from its close relationship with a leading German automaker in addition to limited alternatives in Europe for battery equipment.

-Over the medium to long term, Wuxi Lead will also benefit from its close relationship with VW in addition to limited alternatives in Europe for battery equipment.
+Over the medium to long term, the holding will also benefit from its close relationship with a leading German automaker in addition to limited alternatives in Europe for battery equipment.